klimaviu/Ramen-ratings/Ramen.md

 ## A couple of linear regressions.

-Finally, I ran a couple regressions, which weren’t were accurate, as indicated by the low adjusted R-squared values.
+Finally, I ran a couple regressions, which weren’t very accurate, as indicated by the low adjusted R-squared values.

 <table style="border-collapse:collapse; border:none;">